-The final will be a self-scheduled exam that may be picked up between 9:00 a.m. and 6:00 p.m. between Saturday, 12 May, and Sunday, 20 May from the monitor in the Registrar's Office on the second floor of Hopkins Hall.
+The final will be a self-scheduled exam that may be picked up from 9:00 a.m. to 6:00 p.m. between Saturday, May 17th, and Sunday, May 25th from the monitor in the Registrar's Office on the second floor of Hopkins Hall.
 Self-Scheduled exams must be returned to the monitor within two and one-half hours after they are taken out.
+The office closes at 8:30 p.m., so you must start by 6:00 p.m.